Skip to main content

 Scrolling

-Scroll the viewport by delta x and delta y.
+Scroll the viewport by delta x and delta y, optionally at a specific position.

 computer.scroll(dx=0, dy=-300) # Scroll up 300px